 Visual / Spatial

 This area has to do with vision and spatial judgment.
 People with strong visual-spatial intelligence are typically very good at visualizing and mentally manipulating objects.
-Those with strong spatial creative.09.3intelligence are often proficient at solving puzzles.
+Those with strong spatial intelligence are often proficient at solving puzzles.
 They have a strong visual memory and are often artistically inclined.
 Those with visual-spatial intelligence also generally have a very good sense of direction and may also have very good hand-eye coordination.

 Musical / Rhythmic